willglynn/ford-wifi-is-broken.com/index.md

 Google led me to 800-392-3673 (800-392-FORD), where I reached a representative who found this case and referred it to Tier 2 within the In-Vehicle Technology group.
 I hope that's a step in the right direction, though if is, I'll draw unpleasant conclusions about the Customer Care Team which has a) had this information for months and b) somehow never contacted the IVT group on my behalf.

 I also got a call from the service desk at the dealership, a member of which was CC:ed on my reply, who informed me that the dealership is still trying to get the Field Service Engineer out to the dealership to address this issue.
 He's hopeful that the engineer will be more available now that the holiday season is winding down.

+On December 29, I [dug into the SYNC 3 software](#software-analysis) and found additional information relevant to this issue.
+SYNC 3 v2.2's `wpa_supplicant` is never configured to attempt 802.11r authenticaiton, despite the vehicle attempting to associate to a 802.11r mobility domain.